awsdocs/aws-transfer-user-guide/doc_source/security_iam_service-with-iam.md

             ]
 ```

-To see a list of AWS Transfer Family resource types and their ARNs, see [Resources defined by AWS Transfer Family](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awstransferforsftp.html#awstransferforsftp-resources-for-iam-policies) in the *AWS Identity and Access Management User Guide*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions defined by AWS Transfer Family](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awstransferforsftp.html#awstransferforsftp-actions-as-permissions)\.
+To see a list of AWS Transfer Family resources, see [Resource types defined by AWS Transfer Family](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awstransferfamily.html#awstransferfamily-resources-for-iam-policies) in the *Service Authorization Reference*\.

 ### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>